 If “weather” is not on the list of covered situations, your card will NOT cover winter-related travel disasters.
 And, according to Tysdal, it’s relatively rare to find weather as a covered reason on credit card trip protection coverage, compared to stand-alone travel insurance policies (which will nearly always cover severe weather).
 Travel protection policies on cards are offered by issuers through travel insurance companies – and are generally “stripped down” versions of what that insurer would offer on stand-alone policies.

 That’s not to say no card policies cover weather.
-Select cards from Chase (including the Chase Sapphire Preferred, Sapphire Reserve and the United MileagePlus Explorer cards) both list weather under covered reasons for trip cancellations/delays:
+Select cards from Chase (including the Chase Sapphire Preferred, Sapphire Reserve and the United MileagePlus Explorer cards) both list weather under covered reasons for trip cancellations, interruptions and delays:

 The Citi Prestige covers weather, too, according to its benefit terms.
 The Barclaycard Arrival Plus card, meanwhile, provides trip cancellation/interruption coverage, but does not cover weather.

 Another thing to check is your card’s limits of coverage for trip cancellation/interruption.
-Card-provided policies will often have a strict cap (from as low as $1,000, to up to $10,000 on some cards).
+Card-provided trip cancellation/interruption policies will often have a strict cap (from as low as $1,000, to up to $10,000 on some cards).
+Trip delay coverage for out-of-pocket expenses generally gets capped at $500 per traveler.
 Stand-alone travel insurance policies, meanwhile, may stipulate that they cover up to a certain percentage of prepaid costs (which could mean higher amounts of coverage for expensive trips).

 So check your card’s policy carefully.
 While travel insurance “can be a great perk to have on your card, it’s certainly not always something you can rely on,” Tysdal says.

-Tips for using your coverage: Even if your card covers trip delays and cancellations, you can’t just call up your issuer when you get home and ask for money; proper documentation is required.
+Tips for using your coverage: Even if your card covers trip cancellations, interruptions and delays you can’t just call up your issuer when you get home and ask for money; proper documentation is required.
 For winter-related mishaps, evidence of the delay itself is easily obtained through the airline.
 So your job is to save evidence of your additional costs.

 “If you need to pay for additional meals, for hotel stays, things like that, make sure you’re saving receipts for everything,” Tysdal says.